Balikatan

 Philippine Marines and villagers from Tiptipon, Jolo pose with U.S. Marines and Sailors assigned to the 31st Marine Service Support Group, Balikatan 2006.

 Exercise Balikatan is the most prominent annual military exercise between the Philippines and the United States.
 The Tagalog word balikatan means "shoulder-to-shoulder".
-The exercises have been the cornerstone of Philippines–United States military relations since the closure of all 5 U.S. bases in the Philippines, but reopening under EDCA agreement has resulted in 13 American Military bases in Philippines as of 2023.
+The exercises have been the cornerstone of Philippines–United States military relations since the closure of all 5 U.S. bases in the Philippines, and 13 Philippine military bases being made accessible to U.S. forces as a result of the Enhanced Defense Cooperation Agreement.

 Australian armed forces have participated in Balikatan exercises annually since 2014.
 Australia has a visiting forces agreement, a type of a status of forces agreement, with the Philippines called Philippines–Australia Status of Visiting Forces Agreement.
 The Philippines is open to other allied countries participating, provided that they too have a similar forces agreement.

 Background

-The U.S. acquired the Philippines after the Spanish–American War of 1898 and the subsequent Philippine–American War.
+The U.S. acquired the Philippines after the Spanish–American War of 1898 and the subsequent Philippine–American War in 1899–1902.
 The United States granted the Philippines independence in 1946.
 In 1951, the governments of the United States and the Philippines signed the Mutual Defense Treaty to "strengthen the fabric of peace" in the Pacific by agreeing to defend each other's territory in the case of external attack.
 In line with this treaty, the United States maintained until 1992 several military bases in the Philippines, including U.S. Naval Base Subic Bay and the Clark Air Base.

 In 1998, following the bases' closure, the Visiting Forces Agreement (Philippines – United States) (VFA) was signed which contained guidelines for the conduct and protection of American troops visiting the Philippines, and stipulated the terms and conditions for the American military to enter Philippine territory.
 The VFA is a reciprocal agreement in that also outlines the requirements for Philippine troops visiting the United States.

-The Visiting Forces Agreement led to the establishment of the Balikatan exercises, as well as a variety of other cooperative measures.
+The Visiting Forces Agreement led to the establishment of the annual Balikatan exercises, as well as a variety of other cooperative measures.